majetzx/feedeliser/README.md

 Configure the web server, a dedicated domain with HTTP Authentication is prefered.

+For podcast feeds, [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) and [mediainfo](https://mediaarea.net/en/MediaInfo) are required, they must be in the `PATH`.

 ## SQLite cache

 Create a file named `feeds.sqlite` in the `datas` directory.